icsi-berkeley/framenet-multilingual-alignment/README.md

 ## Multilingual Framenet

+If you want to experiment with ViToXF, our alignment visualization tool, you can download the most recent version under this repo Releases ([link](https://github.com/icsi-berkeley/framenet-multilingual-alignment/releases)).
+Please refer to the [user's guide](https://github.com/icsi-berkeley/framenet-multilingual-alignment/blob/master/ViToXFUserGuide.md) and if you have any question, feel free to open an issue.
+Thank you!

 We're still working on this project, documentation is still not completed and we plan to add more languages and expand the techniques of the existing ones.
-Feel free to open issues if you have any question.
-Thank you!

 ## Running the alignment
  - Make sure you have **Conda** installed (https://docs.conda.io/en/latest/)